How to Get Rid of a Yeast Infection in 24 Hours

 - Avoid unnecessary antibiotics.
 When you do need antibiotics, take probiotics during the entire antibiotic cycle and for several weeks after to avoid bacterial imbalance.

 - Avoid wet or damp clothes.
 Change out of sweaty gym clothes stat.
 And try not to hang out in a soggy bikini at the beach!

 - Avoid synthetic panties.
 Instead, choose organic cotton, bamboo, linen, or other forms of natural fibers.
 These are far more breathable and much better for your lady bits — and man parts too!

 - Promote personal hygiene for your sexual partner!
 A dirty penis (or anything else that goes in your vagina, for that matter) can introduce harmful bacteria and make you more susceptible to an infection.
 The reverse is also true — women need to practice healthy personal hygiene as well.

 - Wipe from front to back.
 This helps prevent the spread of bacteria or yeast from the anus to your vagina.

 - Avoid eating lots of sugars, yeast-heavy, or processed foods.
 These foods are hard on the natural flora of your body and can contribute to yeast overgrowth.

 You’re symptom-free after a yeast infection—now what?
 After your infection’s cleared up, it’s essential to treat your vagina kindly and rebalance that flora!
-This is especially true if you took antibiotics or anti-fungal medications to get rid of your yeast infection.
+This is especially true if you took anti-fungal medications to get rid of your yeast infection.

 Try a supplement like Flora Basilica +add to cart.
 It is designed to support not only healthy bacteria in your vagina but in your gut, intestines, and whole body, too.
 From 25-150 billion probiotics, each potent formula is packed with protein strains to help replenish everything that was “off” during your infection.